CoopTRUE/CoopTRUE/README.md

-I'm Coop :D
+ - Hi I'm Cooper👋
-I code whenever I'm bored
+ - I code when I'm bored
-Look around, take a search❤️
+ - Have a look around <3